Dylan, Van Morrison headline Montreux jazz fest

 Their two chalets overlooking Lake Geneva are full of vintage Wurlitzer jukeboxes, flat screens, sophisticated sound equipment and mementoes including a print signed by Ron Wood of the Rolling Stones and a larger-than-life bust of Franklin.

-Tickets for the Van Morrison and Dylan concerts are the festival's priciest, ranging from 108 to 350 Swiss francs.
+Tickets for the Van Morrison and Dylan concerts are the festival's priciest, ranging from 108 to 350 Swiss francs ($380).

 What about the steep prices in an age of free digital music?